-Cub Scout Day Camp in Clarksburg, West Virginia is a summer tradition for many Scouting families that goes back many generations.
-Located along the banks of the West Fork River, the sprawling Veterans Memorial Park provides the ideal location for Cub Scouts to experience all the adventure and fun that await them at camp.
+Cub Scout Day Camp in the Ohio River Valley District is a summer tradition for many Scouting families that goes back generations.
+Located conveniently in Wellsburg, WV, Brooke Hills Park provides the ideal location for Cub Scouts to experience all the adventure and fun that awaits them at camp.
+Featuring unique features and opportunities such as miniature golf facilities, a pool and splash pad, playgrounds, and a pond for boating and fishing, Brooke Hills Park has been home to our Cub Scout Day Camp for years!

 As a nationally accredited day camp owned and operated by the Mountaineer Area Council, Scouting America, Cub Scout Day Camp is run by National Camp School trained volunteers.
-Day Camp offers five days of exciting and fun programming in aquatics, BB shooting, archery, STEM (science, technology, engineering, and mathematics), crafts, Scout skills, personal fitness, and character development without an overnight stay.
+Day Camp offers three days of exciting and fun programming in aquatics, BB shooting, archery, STEM (science, technology, engineering, and mathematics), crafts, scout skills, personal fitness, and character development without an overnight stay.